dvidelabs/poly.shell/doc/api/shell.md

 `cb`: callback similar to `shell.run`.

-### shell.shellCmd

-The command used to run the shell, typically "sh" or the SHELL environment variable for local systems, and "ssh" for remote systems.
-Affected by `options.ssh` and `options.shell` for local and remote systems respectively.
-See also `shel.shellArgs`.

-### shell.shellArgs

-Array of arguments passed to `spawn` when running shell commands.
-For remote shells thic can be used with the `rsync -e` option together with `shell.Cmd` when a user name or port number is required. `shell.rsync` implements this automatically.

 ### shell.spawn(cmd, args, [cb])

 Executes a local system command, also when the shell is remote.